Holistic Practices for Integration: Part 1

 The repetition of a seed sound helps you enter a deep meditative state, clearing your mind of thoughts and connecting you to your higher self and the divine.
 Chanting these sacred sounds affects the energy channels in the body called nadis and is calming to the mind and spirit.

 For Westerners, we are more familiar with affirmations, which are often confused with mantras.
 Affirmation is a positive statement that you repeat to yourself.
 They are a tool that assists us in modifying our way of thinking, which in turn helps in changing our actions and behaviours.
+Some popular mantras people might use are “I am abundant and prosperous”, or “I am joyful and full of vitality,” for example.

 Stay tuned for part 2 of Holistic Practices for Integration